pjotrp/bioruby-table/README.md

     t = Table.read_file('test/data/input/test1.csv',
       :by_row => { | row |
         TableRow::write(f,[row.rowname,row[0..3],row[6].to_i].flatten, :separator => "\t")
-        nil   # don't create a table in memory
+        nil   # don't create a table in memory, effectively a filter })
-      })
 ```

+Another function is :filter which only acts on rows, but can not
+transform them.

 To write a full table from memory to file use